-and allowed me to study a wide variety of areas.
+"The skills and ideas we get from sociology can be applied to such a wide range of subjects and professions; it is a subject that has taken me to many interesting places and allowed me to study a wide variety of areas.
 There are always new and exciting areas to be explored and researched.
-The social around us is constantly changing and is, therefore, never dull."
+The social around us is constantly changing and is, therefore.

 Professor Gary Crawford, University of Salford